AI Website Builder Maintenance: What Happens After Launch?

-A practical checklist for choosing a DTC website builder by evaluating product data, SEO control, Google readiness, content operations, analytics, localization, AI readiness, and ownership.
+A practical checklist for choosing a DTC website builder by evaluating product data, SEO control, Google workflows, content operations, analytics, localization, AI visibility, and ownership.

 Agentic commerce and AI shopping are making that question more important.
 Google and Shopify now describe shopping journeys where agents and AI systems depend on product data, merchant information, and structured facts.
 OpenAI's shopping help also points to product metadata and merchant integrations as part of the discovery context.
 A DTC storefront needs to be readable by buyers and by the systems that help buyers compare products.